-I began eating organic food and using sustainable products when I was eighteen years old while attending my first undergraduate school in Newark, New Jersey.
-I had to drive an hour each way to a small health food store run by a Jamaican guy in order to find them.
-That time in my life began a discipline that has stuck with me ever since.
-Regardless of where I am or whether I have much money or not, I always try to find and support individuals and companies that are leading the way to a more holistic way of growing, packaging, and distributing food.
+Jake began eating organic food and using sustainable products when he was eighteen years old while attending his first undergraduate school in Newark, New Jersey.
+He had to drive an hour each way to a small health food store run by a Jamaican guy in order to find them.
+That time in his life began a discipline that has stuck with him ever since.
+Jake always tries to find and support individuals and companies that are leading the way to a more holistic way of growing, packaging, and distributing food.

 A series of photos from the autumn harvest at an organic farm in Central Maine

-Some of the restaurants and organizations that I have worked with are:
+Some of the restaurants and organizations that he has worked with are:

-Hollyhock Retreat Centre, The Power of Hope, City Kids Wilderness Project, Millennium Restaurant, La Serrania Retreat Centre, Raw, The Grunewald Guild, Café Gratitude, The Ashland Creek Inn, and The Aubergine Orchard.
+Hollyhock Retreat Centre, Power of Hope Camps, The City Kids Wilderness Project, Millennium Restaurant, La Serrania Retreat Centre, Raw, The Grunewald Guild, Café Gratitude, The Ashland Creek Inn, and The Aubergine Orchard.